|

 - Vertigo: Vertigo indicates erosion of the lateral semicircular canal, which may progress to labyrinthitis or meningitis.
 A fistula test should be performed in all cases.

-- Persistent Headache: Persistent headache is suggestive of an intracranial complication.
+- Persistent Headache: A persistent headache is suggestive of an intracranial complication.

 - Facial Weakness: Facial weakness indicates erosion of the facial canal.